Maryland High School Assessment (MHSA)

 Meet all assessment requirements with passing scores on HSA or PARCC tests

 - HSA Algebra – 412 - PARCC Algebra 1 passing score 725

 - HSA English – 396 - PARCC English 10 passing score 725

 Meet assessment requirements with passing scores or participation

 Meet assessment requirements with a combined score - students who entered grade 9 in 2012-2013 or a prior year do not need to pass the Government HSA but may apply their Government HSA score toward a combined score.
 Also, students that have previously taken HSAs in Algebra 1 and English 10 can have their scores applied to a combined score.
 In all, there are 11 approved combined score options for students.
+Students can also meet the PARCC testing requirement with a combined score on the two tests of 1450 or higher.
 Check with your child’s counselor for more information about combined scores.

 Meet assessment requirements through the Bridge Plan.
-There are no Bridge Plans for Algebra 1 and English 10 in 2016-2017.
+There are Bridge Plans for Algebra 1, English 10, and Government in 2017-2018.

 Bridge Plan Administrative Manual